-- Classroom and office spaces will be provided with appropriate cleaning

-/disinfection supplies for self-cleaning of shared and frequently touched surfaces.
+- Classroom and office spaces will be provided with appropriate cleaning /disinfection supplies for self-cleaning of shared and frequently touched surfaces.

 - The custodial staff of each building will perform frequent cleaning of high touch surfaces throughout the school day, including:

-- door handlesrailscounters
+- o door handles

+- o rails

+- o counters

-- tabletops
+- o tabletops

-- bathroom fixtures
+- o bathroom fixtures

-- trash cans
+- o trash cans

-- phones
+- o phones

-- cash register counters
+- o cash register counters

-- Daily cleaning log checklists will be completed for each area of the building - Registered disinfectants identified by the Environmental Protection Agency (EPA) as effective against COVID 19 will be utilized. - Logs will contain the following at a minimum: - Date of cleaning - Time of cleaning - Scope of cleaning (checkboxes) - The head custodian of each building will be responsible for maintaining all completed cleaning logs, making sure they are completed properly, which a copy will be forwarded to the Director of Facilities on a weekly basis. - Staff will be required to use applicable personal protective equipment to perform cleaning and disinfecting. - If buildings are closed for seven days or more, normal routine cleaning will be performed.
-This is because the virus that causes COVID-19 has not been shown to survive on surfaces longer than this time. - Cleaning and Disinfecting training will be provided to all employees (see Training section) including: - Hazards of the cleaning chemicals used in the workplace in accordance with OSHA's Hazard Communication standard - Cleaning and disinfection protocol for suspected and positive cases - Personal Protective Equipment (PPE) - When to use PPE - What PPE is necessary - How to properly don (put on), use, and doff (take off) PPE - How to properly dispose of PPE
+- O Daily cleaning log checklists will be completed for each area of the building

+- Registered disinfectants identified by the Environmental Protection Agency (EPA) as effective against COVID 19 will be utilized.

+- Logs will contain the following at a minimum:

+- o Date of cleaning

+- o Time of cleaning

+- Scope of cleaning (checkboxes)

+- The head custodian of each building will be responsible for maintaining all completed cleaning logs, making sure they are completed properly, which a copy will be forwarded to the Director of Facilities on a weekly basis.

+- Staff will be required to use applicable personal protective equipment to perform cleaning and disinfecting.

+- If buildings are closed for seven days or more, normal routine cleaning will be performed.
+This is because the virus that causes COVID-19 has not been shown to survive on surfaces longer than this time.

+- Cleaning and Disinfecting training will be provided to all employees (see Training section) including:

+- Hazards of the cleaning chemicals used in the workplace in accordance with OSHA's Hazard Communication standard

+- O Cleaning and disinfection protocol for suspected and positive cases

+- O Personal Protective Equipment (PPE):

+- When to use PPE

+- What PPE is necessary

+- How to properly don (put on), use, and doff (take off) PPE

+■ How to properly dispose of PPE

-The terms cleaning, sanitizing, and disinfecting are sometimes used interchangeably, which can lead to confusion and result in cleaning procedures that are not effective [1].
+The terms cleaning, sanitizing, and disinfecting are sometimes used interchangeably, which can lead to confusion and result in cleaning procedures that are not effective^[1].

 For example, if there is visible soil on a surface, clean it with detergent and water before spraying the surface with a sanitizer or disinfectant.
 Using a sanitizer or disinfectant as this "first step" is not effective because the purpose of the solution is to either sanitize or disinfect.
-Each term has a specific purpose, and there are many methods that may be used to achieve such purpose.
+Each term has a specific purpose, and there are many methods that may be used to achieve such a purpose.